 Who May Apply

-Teaching-and-Research and Special Professional Faculty may apply.
+Teaching-and-Research and Special Professional Faculty currently employed by Notre Dame may apply.
 One grant may be made available to a qualified graduate student.
 Gray Family Course Development Grants are only available to faculty in the Mendoza College of Business.
 Faculty across the Academy are eligible for course development grants generously supported by Notre Dame Global Adaptation Index that incorporate elements of the Papal Encyclical Laudato Si’ and climate adaptation.

 The Center for Social Concerns is available to provide one-on-one assistance in the crafting of the new course and proposal.
 For assistance or additional information, contact Connie Snyder Mick.